Wzukay/Lowgan/README.md

         - L298N Motor Driver: Controls the rear 6V DC motor using PWM for speed and direction control
         - SG90 Servo Motor: Attached to the front wheels, controls the steering angle using PWM
         - Camera Module: Provides real-time video for computer vision-based navigation
-        - TCS34725 Color Sensor**: Detects color transitions on the mat to signal task changes and assists with navigation
+        - TCS34725 Color Sensor: Detects color transitions on the mat to signal task changes and assists with navigation
         - Power Supply: A regulated battery pack powers the entire vehicle
         - 3D Chassis: 3D printed using custom-designed STL files available in the `/3D Models` folder